mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Joe:
 - Created database function to remove all database users
 - Challenge: the Python function to drop all users from MongoDB does not work and db.command() was used as a workaround
 - Planning to integrate my backend database authentication functions to the frontend

 Danny:
 - Created a new page to show additional details of prescriptions
 - Integrated endpoints into the page
+- Challenge: Getting divs to line up
+- Tomorrow: Finish integrating endpoints and figure out data needed for the tables

 Lance:
 - Found a demon hiding in my bathroom